fsprojects/FSharp.Formatting/docs/styling.md

 {{fsdocs-menu-items}}
 ```

-Similarly, to customize the individual menu item list, you can add template file `docs/_menu_item_template.html`.
-A starting template with the default configuration would look like:
+Similarly, to customize the individual menu item list, use file `_menu_item_template.html` with starting template:

 ```
 <li class="nav-item"><a href="{{fsdocs-menu-item-link}}" class="nav-link">{{fsdocs-menu-item-content}}</a></li>